ecoisilva/SORTEE_H03/README.md

 Safely share tracking data: develop best practice <br> for anonymising threatened species location data
 </div>

-### About the Hackathon:
+## Outline:

+Here you will find all materials for the hackathon on "Open tracking data" at the [Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology (SORTEE)](https://www.sortee.org/) conference.

 - **Date/Time:** Day 1 Monday (12/07/2021) between 03:30 UTC and 04:30 UTC.
 To convert the program into your local timezone, go to <https://sortee2021.shinyapps.io/program/>.
-- **Zoom link:** TBA
+- **Zoom link:** To access the meeting zoom link, please register for the conference [here](https://www.eventbrite.co.uk/e/sortee-conference-2021-registration-154693776249).

-## Outline:

-Here you will find all materials for the hackathon on "Open tracking data" at the [Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology (SORTEE)](https://www.sortee.org/) conference.
-To register, click [here](https://www.eventbrite.co.uk/e/sortee-conference-2021-registration-154693776249).

 ### *What* is the problem?